Please note that weekend of event race updates will be posted on the CityTrail Race Information page.

 The course is well-marked with a combination of blue ribbons, blue arrows, and flour.
 However, know that there are many intersections and runners are responsible for staying on course.

 The first mile takes runners from downtown Robbinsdale through Robbinsdale parks and residential neighborhoods.
 The next mile runs through Robbinsdale’s Sochacki Park and Golden Valley’s Mary Hills Nature Area, where runners will encounter a mostly-flat mix of narrow trails.
-From there the trail winds past a small pond, over railroad tracks, and under roads before winding up at the 45th parallel in Theodore Wirth Park.
-The next mile follows the narrow Dead Dog Trail and Tornado Alley, with the first aid station at 2.5 miles, near the Theodore Wirth Chalet.
+From there the trail winds past a small pond and under roads before winding up at the 45th parallel in Theodore Wirth Park.
+The next mile follows a narrow trail towards Tornado Alley towards the first aid station.
+The two courses then diverge after the Highway 55 underpass.

-With a little less than a mile to go the two courses re-merge.
-Runners head under Interstate 394 one final time, take one final section of gritty singletrack, and then head towards the Sculpture Garden for the grand finish at the Parade Stadium and enjoy a Surly Beer!
+With just under a mile to go, the two courses come back together.
+Runners will head under Interstate 394 one last time, take on a final section of gritty singletrack, and then head towards the Spoonbridge for a grand finish and a Surly Beer (or root beer)!

 The CityTrail Loppet events features chip timing.
 All runners must wear their chip in proper position throughout the race in order to receive a timed result!